• Skip to primary navigation

 blended ful medames on a spoon

 In a large bowl, add the cooked ful medames beans on the bottom.
-Top with the chopped cucumbers, tomatoes, and onions.
+Top with chopped cucumbers, tomatoes, and onions.
 Mix in the garlic tahini dip.
-Mix the ful medames dip all together.
+Mix the ful medames dip altogether.
 Pour some more olive oil on top.

 ful medames dip